alexanderisora/startuptoolbox/README.md

 # Sponsors
 [<img height="100" src="https://github.com/alexanderisora/startuptoolbox/blob/master/sponsors/badge_400x100.png">](https://unicornplatform.com/?ref=startuptoolbox)

-Your logo and link to your project will be placed here forever for a fixed price.

 # Contribute
 Found a nice link?
 Noticed a bug?
 Feel free to contribute!
 You are so much welcome!
 But read the [CONTRIBUTING.md](https://github.com/alexanderisora/startuptoolbox/blob/master/CONTRIBUTING.md) first.
 # License